Dan Osborne

 Daniel Osborne (born 27 June 1991) is an English television personality, known for being a former cast member on the ITVBe reality series The Only Way Is Essex.
 In 2018, he was a housemate on Celebrity Big Brother, reaching the final and finishing in third place.

 Personal life

-Osborne is married to actress Jacqueline Jossa, with whom he has two daughters.
+Osborne was married to actress Jacqueline Jossa, with whom he has two daughters.
 He also has a son from an earlier relationship.
-In March 2025, it was reported that they had split.
-Despite tabloid reports, in June 2025, they celebrated their eighth wedding anniversary, confirming they had not separated.
+The couple separated in March 2026.